Install Invoke-Sqlcmd (SQLPS) - PowerShell Extensions for SQL Server

 Reboot or downtimes are not required.

 Below video recording demonstrates the same procedure.
-You can play if you want see more details.
+You can watch it if you want see more details.

 Validation